-Students who are not native speakers of English are usually placed in ELL Support.
-Based on their performance the previous year, along with an in-house or TOEFL assessment, and in addition to teacher recommendations, students are assigned to an appropriate level of support from the ELL instructor.
-These small, individualized sessions meet regularly to work on vocabulary development, grammar, conversation, literature and written expression; the coursework draws on the content of students' other classes.
+Students who are not native speakers of English are placed in an appropriate level of instruction in the English Language Learning program.
+Students are assessed at the beginning of the school year and assigned to an appropriate learning group.
+These small, individualized classes meet regularly to work on vocabulary development, grammar, conversation, literature and written expression; the coursework draws on the content of students' other classes.